dschnare/jsonfilter/Readme.md

 If no JSON is specified as an argument then it is expected to be piped into stdin.

+If no output file is specified as an argument then the output is piped to stdout.

 # Packages

 **[filter](filter)** - Package filter implements a JSON filter that filters all string values found in JSON data.